-If a student starts a unit and leaves the testing environment (e.g., due to illness, family emergency) without finishing that unit, he or she may be allowed to complete that unit on a different day.
-Test Administrators must note the exact place in the unit where the student stopped and the amount of time remaining.
+If a student starts a section and leaves the testing environment (e.g., due to illness, family emergency) without finishing that section, he or she may be allowed to complete that section on a different day.
 Students are NOT allowed to alter any previously entered or written responses.
 They must pick up exactly where they left off.

-Tests will automatically resume at the exact point where a student exited.
+For computer-based testing, tests will automatically resume at the exact point where a student exited.
 Test Administrators must closely monitor make-up testing to ensure students do NOT alter any previously entered responses.

-Test Administrators must closely monitor make-up testing to ensure students do NOT alter any previously written responses.
+For paper-based testing, Test Administrators must closely monitor make-up testing to ensure students do NOT alter any previously written responses.

-For make-up testing, it is recommended that the student who missed a unit continue testing with his or her original testing group when he or she returns.
-The student will then complete the missed unit during make-up testing.
-Alternatively, if the school is able to schedule the make-up unit before the original testing group moves onto the next unit, the school may allow the student to make up the unit and then continue with his or her original testing group.
+For make-up testing, it is recommended that the student who missed a section continue testing with his or her original testing group when he or she returns.
+The student will then complete the missed section during make-up testing.
+Alternatively, if the school is able to schedule the make-up section before the original testing group moves onto the next section, the school may allow the student to make up the section and then continue with his or her original testing group.
 School Test Coordinators should advise Test Administrators that the same test security and administration protocols must be in place for make-up tests as for the tests administered on the regularly scheduled days.
 When establishing a testing schedule, School Test Coordinators should identify specific make-up testing day(s).